ARCHER2-HPC/archer2-docs/docs/data-tools/forge.md

 and run it locally.
 The remote client should be used if at all possible.

 To download the remote client, see the [Forge download pages](https://www.linaroforge.com/downloadForge/).
 Version 24.0 is known to work at the time of writing.
-A section further down this page explains how use the remote client, see [Connecting with the remote client](#connecting-with-the-remote-client).
+A section further down this page explains how to use the remote client, see [Connecting with the remote client](#connecting-with-the-remote-client).

 ### Licensing